This Page Discusses Claims of Undue Influence and Lack of Capacity to Understand the Last Will Before & After Death

 Selecting Issues for Expert Testimony and the Admissibility of That Testimony

-When considering whether to retain an expert, the trial attorney will often times consider the purpose(s) for which the expert may be used.
+When considering whether to retain an expert, our firm often considers the purpose(s) for which the expert may be used.
 Some attorneys consider retaining experts as consultants at the outset of a case.
 A consultant can help evaluate the case, select theories of liability or defense, educate counsel, suggest avenues of investigation or discovery, and recommend testifying experts.
 Consultants can provide greater value when retained early in the case, but they are expensive and may be premature in many traditional probate litigation cases.
 When deciding whether to retain an expert/consultant to provide testimony in a certain area, the decision often involves weighing the potential benefit to be gained from an expert’s testimony against the cost of using that expert, i.e., both the monetary cost of that expert’s testimony and the potential cost to the case, which may involve considering factors such as the relative importance or unimportance of the issue that the expert will testify about.
 The bottom line….each case is unique and experience will often dictate whether an expert is needed and if so the timing of hiring a consultant/expert.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Will Contest Probate Litigation Attorney